2013 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2013.
 It was a below average season in which 14 tropical cyclones and one subtropical cyclone formed.
 Thirteen of the fifteen designated cyclones attained tropical storm status.
 However, only two of those became hurricanes, the fewest since 1982; neither of these intensified into a major hurricane, the first such occasion since 1994.
-2013 was also the most active season without a major hurricane.
-Further, neither hurricane exceeded Category 1 intensity for the first time since 1925.
+The season's first hurricane did not come until September 11, tying 2002 for the latest formation of the first Atlantic hurricane in a given season in the satellite era, later beaten in 2026.
+Also, 2013 was the most active season without a major hurricane.
+Further, no hurricane generated winds greater than Category 1 strength on the Saffir–Simpson scale for the first time since 1925.
 Throughout the season, NOAA and the United States Air Force Reserve flew a total of 45 reconnaissance missions over the Atlantic basin, totaling 435 hours; this was the lowest number of flight hours since 1966.
 One hurricane and three tropical storms made landfall during the season, causing 56 deaths and about $1.51 billion in damage.
 The last storm of the season dissipated on December 7, a week after the official end of hurricane season on November 30, 2013.

 Activity was primarily suppressed by significant weakening of the Atlantic Ocean thermohaline circulation (THC) early in the year, representing the largest reduction in strength of the THC since NCEP/NCAR Reanalysis began.
 The weakening of the THC was possibly the result of lowered ocean salinity and a decrease in North Atlantic Deep Water formation.
 Oceanic and atmospheric gyres were able to strengthen in the subtropical Atlantic, allowing southward advection of cold air and water.
 Consequently, there was a significant cooling of sea surface temperatures over portions of the north Atlantic.
 This resulted in a continuation of the spring weather pattern over the Atlantic Ocean, with strong vertical wind shear, reduced mid-tropospheric moisture, and high atmospheric stability.
 The weak THC also resulted in slightly stronger trade winds and less wind convergence and rainfall in the Intertropical Convergence Zone, with an increase in upper-level zonal winds and higher environmental air pressures.
 Collectively, these factors worked to suppress tropical cyclogenesis.